Gifts - For Him

 COLLINS, Michael.

-Oversized photograph of a Saturn V S-IC first stage separation, boldly signed in silver by American astronaut Michael Collins, "Michael Collins Apollo XI CMP."
-The Apollo 11 first stage separation occurred at an altitude of about 38 miles, some 55 miles downrange from Cape Kennedy.
+Oversized photograph of a lunar module foot pad.
+Glossy color oversized photograph of a lunar module foot pad on the surface of the moon.
+Boldly signed in silver by American astronaut Michael Collins, "Michael Collins Apollo XI CMP."
 In fine condition.
+Accompanied by a certificate of authenticity from Novaspace.
 The entire piece measures 20 inches by 16 inches.

 -